naz-hage/ntools/docs/index.md

 With the `NTools`, you can effortlessly:

-- Backup your files and folders
+- Set up your development environment quickly and lay the development foundation for all your projects- Backup your files and folders
 - Build your projects with ease
 - Perform Git operations seamlessly
 - Leverage powerful MSBuild tasks